If you find the text too small to read on this website, press the CTRL button and,

 The broken culvert

-The fence's corner panels looking up the lane
+The fence's corner panels as they look going up the lane

 Letter to the Eurobodalla Shire Council: